jariazavalverde/sat/README.md

 ## Usage

-The function `sat` takes an string representing a formula in CNF and returns an interpretation that satisfies it, if there is.
+The function `sat` takes an string representing a formula in CNF and returns an interpretation that satisfies it, if there exists.

 ```haskell
 sat :: String -> Maybe Interpretation